-In January 1673 Leibniz was sent to London with a diplomatic mission, where he succeeded not only to met some english scientists and to present his treatise called The Theory of Concrete Motion, but also to demonstrate the prototype of his calculating machine to the Royal Society on 1st of February, 1673.
+In January 1673 Leibniz was sent to London with a diplomatic mission, where he succeeded not only to met some English scientists and to present his treatise called The Theory of Concrete Motion, but also to demonstrate the prototype of his calculating machine to the Royal Society on 1st of February, 1673.
 The demonstration was probably not very successful, because the inventor admitted that the instrument wasn't good enough and promised to improve it after returning to Paris.
 Nevertheless, the impression of Leibniz must had been very positive, because he was elected as a member of Royal Society in April, 1673.
-It is known also, that dirung his trip to London, Leibniz met Samuel Morland and saw his arithmetic engine.
+It is known also, that during his trip to London, Leibniz met Samuel Morland and saw his arithmetic engine.

 In a letter of 26th of March 1673 to one of his correspondents—Johann Friedrich, mentioning the presentation in London, Leibniz described the purpose of the arithmetic machine as making calculations easy, fast, and reliable.
 Leibniz also added that theoretically the numbers calculated might be as large as desired, if the size of the machine was adjusted: a number consisting of a series of figures, as long as it may be (in proportion to the size of the machine).

 Back in Paris, Leibniz hired a skilful mechanician—the local clockmaker Olivier, who was a fine craftsman, and he made the first metal (brass) prototype of the machine.
 It seems the first working properly device was ready as late as in 1685 and didn't manage to survive to the present day, as well as the second device, made 1686-1694.
 (Olivier used to work for Leibniz up to 1694.
-Later on professor Rudolf Wagner and the mechanic Levin from Helmstedt worked on the machine, and after 1715, the mathematician Gottfried Teuber and the mechanic Has in Leipzig did the same).
+Later on professor Rudolf Christian Wagner and the mechanic Levin from Helmstedt worked on the machine, and after 1715, the mathematician Gottfried Teuber and the mechanic Has in Leipzig did the same).

 In 1675 the machine was presented to the French Academy of Sciences and was highly appreciated by the most prominent members of the Academy—Antoine Arnauld and Christian Huygens.
 Leibniz was so pleased by his invention, that he immediately informed some of his correspondents: e.g. Thomas Burnett, 1st Laird of Kemnay—I managed to build such arithmetic machine, which is completely different of the machine of Pascal, as it allows multiplication and division of huge numbers to be done momentarily, without using of consecutive adding or subtraction, and to other correspondent, the philosopher Gabriel Wagner—I managed to finish my arithmetical device.
-Nobody had seen such a device, because it is extremely original.
+Nobody had seen such a device until now, because it is extremely original.

 In 1676 Leibniz demonstrated the new machine again to the Royal Society in London.
 Let's clarify however, that this was a small device with several digital positions only.
 The full-scale workable machine will be ready as late as in 1694.